-Russell’s Reserve is presently the super-premium product line of Wild Turkey of which there are four core whiskey expressions: RR 6 Year Old Rye, RR Single Barrel Rye, RR 10 Year Old Bourbon, and RR Single Barrel Bourbon.
-I recently picked up this single barrel bottle from a local store I visit semi-frequently.
-It’s the most recent label, with a bottle stamp of 2015 and priced at about $55.
+Russell’s Reserve is a super-premium Wild Turkey product line of which there are four core whiskey expressions: Russell’s Reserve 6 Year Old Rye, Russell’s Reserve Single Barrel Rye, Russell’s Reserve 10 Year Old Bourbon, and Russell’s Reserve Single Barrel Bourbon.
+I recently picked up this single-barrel bourbon release from a local store I visit semi-frequently.
+It’s the most recent Russell’s Reserve Single Barrel label, with a bottle stamp of 2015 and priced at about $55.
 And that’s that.
 On with the review!

 Russell’s Reserve Single Barrel Bourbon – 110 proof, non-chill filtered KSBW – no age statement (rumored at least eight years) – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY

-Tasted neat in a Glencairn after resting a few minutes …
+Tasted neat in a Glencairn after a few minutes rest …

 Color: rich amber

 Nose: BIG vanilla, caramel, Werther’s Original candies, honey, maple, rich oak, hints of ginger & clove

 Taste: thick & rich vanilla, old fashioned caramel chews, maple syrup, baking spice, faint floral notes & ripe citrus

 Finish: full, warm & long – waves of vanilla, maple & diminishing oak